 Reclaimed water is effluent from a municipal wastewater facility that is suitable for use in accordance with the Municipal Wastewater Regulation

 .
-Greater Nanaimo Pollution Control Centre and French Creek Pollution Control Centre use effluent during operation as process and wash water in place of potable water.
-During the summer months, French Creek Pollution Control Centre also sends up to 1,370 m3/d of its final effluent to Morningstar Golf Course for irrigation.
+French Creek Pollution Control Centre uses effluent during operation as process and wash water.
 Beneficial effluent reuse lessens the demand on the potable water supply and reduces the volume discharged to the ocean.

 District heating systems capture thermal energy from wastewater effluent to provide hot water and space heating using heat recovery technology.
 District heating plants can provide higher efficiencies and better pollution control than localized boilers.
 The RDN has an agreement-in-principle with School District 68 to provide Hammond Bay Elementary School with heat from the new Greater Nanaimo Pollution Control outfall.
 This project would allow the school district to use the residual heat from the treated wastewater as the primary heat source for the school.
 This unique system would reduce the school's overall carbon footprint by 78% and its operating cost by $4,800 each year.